-Sites M0081 and M0082 are in the southernmost trench-fill basin (Basin S1) of the Japan Trench (Figure F6).
-The basin has an elongated shape with a northeast-southwest trend extending \sim 18 km in a trench-parallel direction with its rather flat basin floor at around 8025 m water depth.
-The width of the asymmetric basin, with its steeper (up to 50% slope gradient) northwestern and more gentle (\sim 20% slope gradient) southeastern margins, ranges 3800-5200 m.
-Site M0081 was selected to core the basin floor, where the greatest sediment recovery was anticipated based on the subbottom profiles, which are characterized by closely, regularly spaced acoustic laminations down to >50 m subsurface with intercalated, approximately 2-3 m thick acoustically transparent intervals separated by high-amplitude reflections (Figure F8).
+Sites M0081 and M0082 are in the southernmost trench-fill basin (Basin S1) of the Japan Trench (Figure ${\bf F6}$).
+The basin has an elongated shape with a northeast-southwest trend extending ~18 km in a trench-parallel direction with its rather flat basin floor at around 8025 mbsl.
+The width of the asymmetric basin, with its steeper (up to 50% slope gradient) northwestern and more gentle (~20% slope gradient) southeastern margins, ranges 3800-5200 m.
+Site M0081 was selected to core the basin floor, where the greatest sediment recovery was anticipated based on the subbottom profiles.
+Acoustic images are characterized by closely, regularly spaced acoustic laminations down to >50 m in the subsurface with intercalated, approximately 2-3 m thick acoustically transparent intervals separated by high-amplitude reflections (Figure ${\bf F8}$).
 The acoustically transparent intervals thin with the general reflection pattern, becoming slightly less coherent toward a bathymetric high.
-Site M0082 was located here to sample a condensed section overlying a basal high \sim 40 m subsurface.
+Site M0082 was located here to sample a condensed section overlying a basal high in ~40 m subsurface depth.

 Visual core description-derived lithologies based on texture are dominated at both sites by clayey silt, silty clay, and clay with minor components of medium sand, fine sand, very fine sand, and silt (Figures F9, F10).
-Detailed smear slide observations indicate that there is a large siliceous biogenic component that can dominate the lithology (lithogenic-rich siliceous ooze vs. siliceous-rich, lithogenic silty clay).
-The most common sedimentary structures at both sites are thin beds (1-3 cm thick) and laminae, sometimes forming parallel laminated intervals that contain fine sand, very fine sand, silt, and clayey silt with rare but occasionally present foraminifers and calcareous nannoplankton, as revealed by microscopic observation.
+Detailed smear slide observations indicate that there is a large siliceous biogenic component that can dominate the lithology (lithogenic-rich siliceous ooze versus siliceous-rich, lithogenic silty clay).
+The most common sedimentary structures at both sites are thin beds (1-3 cm thick) and laminae, sometimes forming parallel laminated intervals that contain fine sand, very fine sand, silt, and clayey silt with rare but occasionally present foraminifera and calcareous nannoplankton, as revealed by microscopic observation.
 These structures occur within interpreted event beds that are characterized by a coarse-grained basal layer ranging from medium sand to silty clay.
 A sharp or bioturbated contact is found at the base of the coarse-grained layer.
 The coarser grained basal deposits contain laminae and beds (1-5 cm thick) and are often capped by clays.
-This clay deposit can be a few centimeters to meters thick, mostly lacking bioturbation as, for example, in a notable ~5 m thick clay bed at ~10-15 meters below seafloor (mbsf) (Interval 2, below).
+This clay deposit can be a few centimeters to meters thick, mostly lacking bioturbation, for example, in a notable $\sim 5 \text{ m}$ thick clay bed at $\sim 10-15 \text{ mbs}$ (Interval 2).
 The sediments have undergone extensive organoclastic sulfate reduction and/or anaerobic oxidation of methane that is manifested as iron monosulfides.
 These postdepositional processes (bioturbation and formation of iron monosulfides) overprint the primary depositional bedding features and are seen filling burrows as mottling and filling porosity in laminae as color bands.
 The lithostratigraphic succession at Site M0081 comprises the following three intervals in a downcore direction (as summarized for Hole M0081F, shown in Figure F9):